Mid-Life Crustacean: Reception and controversy

 During the episode, Mr. Krabs (left) partakes in a panty raid with SpongeBob and Patrick to treat his midlife crisis.

-"Mid-Life Crustacean" is no longer rerunning on Nickelodeon as of 2021, and is one of the only installments of the SpongeBob franchise not available to watch on Paramount+.
-It is still available on home media releases and the full episode is available for purchase on YouTube and on iTunes (albeit only as part of the "From the Beginning Part 2" collection) and pieces of the episode can be still seen ongoing on the Nickelodeon and SpongeBob SquarePants official YouTube channels.
+"Mid-Life Crustacean" is no longer rerunning on Nickelodeon as of 2018, and is one of the few installments of the SpongeBob franchise not available to watch on Paramount+.
+It is still available on home media releases, and the full episode is available for purchase on YouTube and on iTunes (albeit only as part of the "From the Beginning Part 2" collection), and pieces of the episode can be still seen ongoing on the Nickelodeon and SpongeBob SquarePants official YouTube channels.

 When the episode was removed from rotation, there was originally no reason given by Nickelodeon, but it was heavily suggested that the panty raid scene has led to its removal.
-A Nickelodeon representative has claimed the episode was pulled because it was deemed inappropriate for young children, despite other episodes in the franchise containing adult and edgy humor akin to "The Ren & Stimpy Show", another show from Nickelodeon which Vincent Waller and some of the other staff of SpongeBob have previously worked on.
+A Nickelodeon representative has claimed the episode was pulled because it was deemed inappropriate for young children, despite other episodes in the franchise containing adult and edgy humor akin to The Ren & Stimpy Show, another show from Nickelodeon that Vincent Waller and some of the other staff of SpongeBob have previously worked on.

-In a 2019 ranking of SpongeBob's top 100 episodes, TV Guide listed "Mid-Life Crustacean" as the 79th best episode.
+In a 2019 ranking of SpongeBobs top 100 episodes, TV Guide listed "Mid-Life Crustacean" as the 79th best episode.

 Allegra Frank at Slate commented in 2021 "...as a nostalgia buff who looks to Paramount+ solely to sate that need, seeing a small piece of SpongeBob history be stripped away by its parent company is jarring.
 There are tons of other 11-minute SpongeBob adventures to enjoy, but there's nothing like watching an episode and having that warm feeling of remembering it; I'm sad I won't get to have that with that now-infamous 'panty raid' episode anymore."
 In a 2021 article discussing the controversy around the episode by Comic Book Resources, writer Reuben Baron considered it a great episode, reasoning "There's tons of great character-based humor driven by Mr. Krabs' mid-life crisis, Pearl's embarrassment about her dad and SpongeBob and Patrick's gleeful strangeness."

 The episode was accidentally made available for streaming in July 2023 due to a technical error on the Paramount+ channel on Prime Video.
 The glitch was fixed almost immediately after.